KeerthivasanIITMadras/YOLOP/README.md

 ---

 <p>This model is used for finding the lanes on the road in our institute.
 This information is fed to another package which gives u the polynomial data for the lanes.
-This worked pretty well in many cases like shown below</p>
+This worked pretty well in many cases like shown below. he Tmodelrun.py file is to publish it to ros image topic</p>

 https://github.com/KeerthivasanIITMadras/YOLOP/assets/94305617/7805701d-ed9e-4ded-bb64-9cd1017f11aa